neondatabase/website/content/docs/introduction/usage-metrics.md

 ### Compute usage details

-Compute hour usage is calculated by multiplying compute size by _active time_ hours.
+Compute hour usage is calculated by multiplying compute size by _active hours_.
 Neon measures compute size at regular intervals and averages those values to calculate your compute hour usage.

-_Active time_ is the amount of time that your computes have been active, measured in hours.
+_Active hours_ is the amount of time that your computes have been active.
 This includes all computes in your Neon project but excludes time when computes are in an `Idle` state due to [auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale-to-zero).

 Compute size in Neon is measured in _Compute Units (CUs)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below: